British Woman Given Suspended Sentence in Cyprus Rape Case

 The case has sparked public outcry in Cyprus, the U.K. and Israel.

 Demonstrations took place in solidarity with the woman on the eve of the sentencing in London and Tel Aviv.
 Carrying signs reading “We Believe You,” protesters chanted “Jail the rapists, not the victims” outside the courthouse as the sentencing was carried out.
+Speaking to the BBC, Lewis Power, a lawyer for the young woman, said the case was “not finished by any means” and that he would be appealing the conviction.
+“We will be seeking an expedited appeal to the Supreme Court of Cyprus and we will also be considering going to the European Court of Human Rights,” Power said.